 February is Career and Technical Education Month—a time when schools across the country celebrate the programs that prepare their students for the workforce and help further their education.

 Once considered an educational route for just those students seeking to build vocational skills, career and technical education is now a pathway for any and all looking to gain in-demand career and life skills that position them for entering their chosen profession and/or to jump-start a college education.

-Once an education path for those students only seeking vocational skills, career and technical education is now a pathway for students looking to build career skills, get a start on their college education or just learn a life skill that will allow them pay for college.
-At our Career and Technical School, more than 70 percent of high school students pursue higher education, while many others directly enter the workforce with a highly technical skill set.
+At Capital Region BOCES Career and Technical School (CTE), more than 70 percent of high school students pursue higher education, while many others directly enter the workforce with a highly technical skill set.

-Our programs are guided by input received from the business community.
-These professionals serve on 17 different advisory panels that meet periodically at BOCES and guide the curriculum and planning, as well as provide work-based learning opportunities for students.
+Those programs are guided by input CTE receives from members of the business community who serve on nearly 20 different advisory panels that guide the curriculum and planning, and provide work-based learning opportunities for students.

-A key example of the BOCES-business partnership is the new Engineering Technician program launched last September, which is the result of a partnership between BOCES and GLOBALFOUNDRIES.
-The program will train students for careers at the high tech giant and other employers in the region and beyond.
+A key example of the BOCES CTE-business partnership is the Engineering Technician program that was launched in 2017 and was the result of a partnership between BOCES and GLOBALFOUNDRIES.
+The program trains students for careers at the high tech giant and other employers in the region and beyond.

-“There’s a large demand among business leaders across the region and state to place an emphasis on college- and career-readiness,” said Dr. Valerie Kelsey, deputy director of career and technical education.
+“There’s a demand among business leaders across the region and state to place an emphasis on college- and career-readiness,” said Jeff Palmer, director of career and technical education.
 “The programs we offer include everything from culinary and welding to electrical trades, auto body repair and internet application design.
-But they also prepare students with life skills that apply to whatever career a student pursues.”
+But they also emphasize life skills that apply to whatever career a student pursues.”